Grabbing Hold of Life

 The thumb and little finger grip the mouse whilst the index finger is used to click the button.

-All four fingers partially flex to provide a stable platform and the thumb moves to a non-opposed position against the side of the first finger.
-This grip is for holding thin objects like credit cards or keys and can be used in domestic tasks such as carrying plates.
+All four fingers partially flex to provide a stable platform and the thumb moves to a non-opposed position against the side of the index finger.
+This grip is ideal for holding thin objects like keys, credit cards or paper, but it can also be used in domestic tasks such as carrying plates or holding a knife.

 Finger Point Grip

 The index finger remains extended while the rest of the fingers and the thumb flex in towards the palm.
 This grip enables the user to press buttons, ring a doorbell, use a smartphone, or point out directions.